jonahkichwacoders/jzy3d-january-eclipse/README.md

 The steps followed to create the OSGi ready bundles were found here: https://wadeawalker.wordpress.com/2010/10/09/tutorial-a-cross-platform-workbench-program-using-java-opengl-and-eclipse/

+The code used to build a surface given a double array data comes from : https://stackoverflow.com/questions/8338215/build-a-3d-surface-plot-using-xyz-coordinates-with-jzy3d

 The native libraries (JOGL) and the JZY3d jars have their own licensing as specified in each project.
 The projects created in this repository are under the Eclipse License Version 1.0.